 Traditional theory looked to shifting(i.e. actively manipulating market) interest rates to provide suitable adjustment.
 In the main we shall be concerned with factors that are prior to changing interest rates and more effective.
 [CWL 15, 133]

-Manipulation of interest rates, in an attempt to adjust savings upward or downward, so as to damp an inflationary economy or to stimulate investment in a slow economy, is based on a misunderstanding of both the double-edged nature of changing rates and the prior and more effective strategy of adjusting savings directly through the income flows in conformity with the requirements of the process.
+Manipulation of interest rates, in an attempt to adjust savings upward or downward, is based on a misunderstanding of both the double-edged nature of changing rates and the prior and more effective strategy of adjusting savings directly through the income flows in conformity with the requirements of the phase of the process.

 The manipulation of interest rates is doomed to involve adverse effects.